-So, let us consider using the forecasts and observations listed in (a) above for a departure time of 11.30am on 16th October 2017.
-The minimum products as listed above are displayed below (figure 93 - pages 148 to 153).
+So, let's consider using the forecasts and observations listed in (a) above for a departure time of 11.30am on 16th October 2017.
+The minimum products as listed above are displayed below (figures 93 to 96, on pages 156 to 160).
 The highlighted parts will be discussed further.
+Please note that while these products were issued back in 2017, I have updated the source for these products as being available through gopreflight.